AlexKarpeichyk/minesweeper/README.md

 # minesweeper
-Game of minesweeper with custom design and features.
+Classic game of minesweeper with custom design and features.